 Peter, a podcast listener from Hong Kong writes in to ask: “Dear Pastor John, thank you for the Ask Pastor John podcast.
 Your thoughtful answers provide a great help to me.
 My brother, who is a non-believer, says we Christians change the Old Testament commands to suit our needs.
 For example, he reiterates that God forbids Israelites to eat pork, while Jesus allows Christians to eat pork.
 Can you offer some pointers on perhaps how we can explain why it is okay for Christians to now eat pork, while God forbids it from the Israelites?
 And how do I explain this change with the Old Testament commands more generally to my brother?”

-It sounds to me like Peter’s brother is not a believer and hasn’t had any serious Christian teaching about the basic flow of redemptive history.
+It sounds to me like Peter’s brother, who is not a believer, hasn’t had any serious Christian teaching about the basic flow of redemptive history.
 In other words, how does the Bible work?
-What is God up to in creation, the fall, prophecy, fulfillment, redemption, more promise, and consummation?
-In other words, there is a history that is flowing from creation to consummation and there are phases in the history that are designed and built in.
+What is God up to in creation, fall, prophecy, fulfillment, redemption, more promise, consummation?
+In other words, there is a history that is flowing from creation to consummation, and there are phases in the history that are designed and built in.

 So it is not arbitrary when we Christians view certain aspects of the Old Testament as not binding anymore, because those aspects themselves gave evidence that they were pointing to something that would one day abrogate themselves.
 So if the brother of Peter says that we are just making it up as we go along, it might be good for Peter to offer to do a Bible study with him.
 I don’t know, maybe he has done that already, but have a Bible study or read a book together.
 If he is a very thoughtful person, you might take up Tom Schreiner’s biblical theology The King in His Beauty, which is a big, weighty sweep of the whole Bible that would help answer some of these questions.
 And if he doesn’t want to tackle something that heavy, there are simpler books that give the sweep of the whole Bible.